Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

 \subsection{Population dynamics induced by the FC pulse pair at the boundary of the medium ($\xi=0$)}

-Let us describe first the interaction of the atoms with the Raman-resonant FC pulse pair at the boundary of the medium in the symmetric-antisymmetric basis.
+We first describe the interaction of the atoms with the Raman-resonant FC pulse pair at the boundary of the medium in the symmetric-antisymmetric basis.
 (The results are also valid approximately for an optically dilute medium).
 It is easy to see from Eqs.~\eqref{eqn:Hamrotsa} and \eqref{eqn:bcsa} that the antisymmetric state $\ket{\tilde a}$ is an eigenstate of the Hamiltonian $\hat{\mathcal H}_{sa}\fun{\xi=0,\tau}$ since the coupling $\Omega_a$ is 0 for $\xi=0$.
 The other metastable state $\ket{\tilde s}$ and the excited state $\ket{0}$ form a two-state atom coupled by a FC pulse which drives a rapid adiabatic passage from state $\ket{\tilde s}$ to the excited state $\ket{0}$,~\cite{Vitanov2001} (see Fig.~\ref{fig:eiv0}).
-Note that since the antisymmetric state is decoupled from the excited state, it represents a dark state for the Raman-resonant FC pulses.
+Since the antisymmetric state is decoupled from the excited state, it represents a dark state for the Raman-resonant FC pulses.

-Similarly to the original case of constant frequency matched pulses propagating in media of lambda-structured atoms~\cite{Harris1994, Harris1995}, the initial preparation of the atoms given in Eq.~\eqref{eqn:bcsa} does not coincide with the "dark" state.
+Similarly to the original case of constant frequency matched pulses propagating in the medium of $\Lambda$-atoms~\cite{Harris1994, Harris1995}, the initial preparation of the atoms given in Eq.~\eqref{eqn:bcsa} does not coincide with the "dark" state.
 Based on the above considerations in the frame of the adiabatic approximation, the atoms at the boundary are expected to be transferred from a superposition of the metastable states $\ket{\tilde{s}}$ and $\ket{\tilde{a}}$ to a superposition of states $\ket{\tilde{s}}$ and the excited state $\ket{0}$.
 This result is in perfect agreement with the numerical solution of the master Eq.~\eqref{eq:master} at $\xi=0$, which is depicted in Fig.~\ref{fig:states0}.